grumpycoders/pcsx-redux/docs/Lua/file-api.md

 - `READWRITE` (or no type): The memory passed as an argument will be copied first.
 - `READ`: The memory passed as an argument will be referenced, and the lifespan of said memory needs to outlast the File object.
 The File object will be read-only.
 - `ACQUIRE`: It will acquire the pointer passed as an argument, and free it later using `free()`, meaning it needs to have been allocated using `malloc()` in the first place.

+The `.mem4g()` constructor will return a sparse buffer that has a virtual 4GB span.
+It can be used to read and write data in the 4GB range, but will not actually allocate any memory until the data is actually written to.
+This is useful for doing operations that are similar to that of the PlayStation memory.
+The `.mem4g()` constructor will return a File object that's fully readable, writable, and seekable.
+Its size will always be 4GB.
+The returned object will have 3 additional methods:

+- `:lowestAddress()`: Returns the lowest address that has been written to.
+- `:highestAddress()`: Returns the highest address that has been written to.
+- `:actualSize()`: Returns the size of the buffer, which is the highest address minus the lowest address.

+This is a useful object to use with the `:subFile()` method, as it will allow you to create a view of a specific range of the 4GB memory.
+Specifically, `obj:subFile(obj:lowestAddress(), obj:actualSize())` will create a view of the entire memory that has been written to.

 ### Network streams